 A TASTE OF HEAVEN lifts the veil on the cultural norms of the Black, religious and queer communities to explore Raymond's poignant battle against prejudice, intolerance and homophobia.

-A TASTE OF HEAVEN takes us on Raymond’s dramatic journey from the everyday violence of the St. Bernard housing projects; to the public schools where he steered his students away from gangs, drugs and ruined lives; to the Southern churches where he mesmerized the faithful; and finally to the world’s biggest concert stages -- until his shocking murder, on the cusp of music stardom.
+A TASTE OF HEAVEN takes us on Raymond’s dramatic journey from the everyday violence of the St. Bernard housing projects; to the public schools where he steered countless young people away from gangs, drugs and ruined lives; to the Southern churches where he mesmerized the faithful; and finally, to the world’s biggest concert stages — until his shocking murder, on the cusp of music stardom.

 “The Son of The Sun: For Raymond Myles”